skiptools/skip-ui/README.md

 SkipUI fully supports SwiftUI's various layout mechanisms, including `HStack`, `VStack`, `ZStack`, and the `.frame` modifier.
 If you discover layout edge cases where the result on Android does not match the result on iOS, please file an Issue.
 The following is a list of known cases where results may not match:

-- When multiple elements in an `HStack` use `.frame(maxWidth: .infinity)` or multiple elements in a `VStack` use `.frame(maxHeight: .infinity)`, your Android layout will always divide the available space evenly between them.
+- When multiple elements in a `HStack` use `.frame(maxWidth: .infinity)` or multiple elements in a `VStack` use `.frame(maxHeight: .infinity)`, your Android layout will always divide the available space evenly between them.
 If any `.infinity` element *also* specifies a `minWidth` or `minHeight` larger than its evenly-divided slice of space, it may overlap neighboring elements rather than force them to use less space.

 ### Lists